binzhu-MS/BizChatScripts/projects/seval/docs/SEVAL_Implementation_Guide.md

 **Pros:**
 - Works with any data source combination
-- Can use conversation files without DCG data
+- Can use conversation files without CiteDCG data
 - Provides detailed conversation structure

 **Cons:**